 Non-Biodegradable Waste: A Threat That Demands Immediate Attention

-Someone peels the vegetables and throw the peels into the trash can.
+Someone peels the vegetables and throws the peels into the trash can.

-We get the products we buy offline or online delivered to our home.
+We get the products we buy offline or online delivered to our homes.
 Here too, the packaging is thrown into the trash can.

 The instances given above are a few examples of the domestic waste we generate.
 There is also industrial waste.
-This accounts for a larger share of the wastes we produce every day.
+This accounts for a larger share of the waste we produce every day.